adonisjs/v6-docs/content/docs/concepts/dependency_injection.md

+---
+summary: Learn about dependency injection in AdonisJS and how to use the IoC container to resolve dependencies.
+---

 # Dependency injection

 At the heart of every AdonisJS application is an IoC container that can construct classes and resolve dependencies with almost zero config.